Dynamic-Codes/The-Zoo-Ticket-Calculator/README.md

 # The-Zoo-Ticket-Calculator
 This project is a Zoo Ticket Calculator.
-The is free to use with credit given to original creator, Dynamic-Codes.
+This is free to use with credit given to original creator, Dynamic-Codes.
 This has prices for the tickets, error system &amp; Admin Console.